shapeshed/alpha-60/README.md

 # Alpha 60

-Ansible scripts to build a Linux workstation.
+Ansible scripts to build and maintain a Linux workstation the way I like.

+I use these scripts in conjunction with my [dotfiles][2].

 Supported distributions